saraclohisey/rattus/README.md

-# Murine-Human ortholog command line interface
+# Rat-Human ortholog command line interface

-This repository contains a command line interface designed to map murine genes to their human orthologs.
+This repository contains a command line interface designed to map rat genes to their human orthologs.

 The program is written in python and uses the Ensembl API.